Nirmal Singh Maharaj

-Early life
+Early life and education

 Nirmal Singh was born on 7 July 1952 in the Dugri village of Punjab.
 He spent a lot of time at the dera of Sant Sewa Das at Dugri.
 According to his followers, he displayed miraculous powers during his childhood, such as the ability to fill inkpots of fellow students by just touching them with his fingers, and the ability to escape from a locked room when his parents attempted to prevent him from visiting the dera.

 He left his home in 1975 to pursue a spiritual life: he would stay at the home of one of his acquaintances for some days, disappear for several days, and then move to the home of another acquaintance.
 He moved to Malerkotla for higher education, and obtained Master of Arts degrees in English and Economics to please his father.
 In 1983, he joined the Punjab School Education Board as a clerical assistant.